hantsy/seam3-mail-demo/readme.md

  When a message is arrived, the listener will call `MailProcessor` to process email.

- Use a interface to observe the CDI event and route to the JMS queue.
+ Use an interface to observe the CDI event and route it to the JMS queue.

   	@Outbound
 	public void mapStatusToQueue(@Observes @NoneBlocking EmailMessage message,
 			@JmsDestination(jndiName = "java:/queue/test") Queue q);

  In the presentation layer, fire an event directly.
-The event object will be routed as payload of JMS message automatically.
+The event object will be routed as the payload of JMS message automatically.

  	messageEventSrc.fire(message);

 ##Run the project